gzapodea/NETCONF/README.md

 NETCONF sample code folder

- - Download the video files to play locally.
+ - Download the video file to play locally.
- - Code tested with 16.5.1a, CSR 1000v.
+ - Code tested with 16.5.1b, CSR 1000v, and 16.5.1a Catalyst 3850
  - Change the HOST, PORT, USER, PASS to use with your lab.